lnmichalic/CV/README.md

 ### "We rise by lifting others."

-  A Full Stack Developer fresh out of Makers Academy, a highly selective coding bootcamp based in London.
+  I am a very passionate, inquisitive Full Stack Developer having completed Makers Academy, a highly selective coding bootcamp based in London looking for a position in which I hope to grow my software craftsmanship.

 ## Projects